 Ohio's Aviation Pioneers

 Arrive at the Neil Armstrong Air and Space Museum.
 Wapakoneta is the hometown of Neil Armstrong, the first person to walk on the moon.
 This museum takes visitors on a journey through aviation and aerospace history, chronicling Ohio’s contributions to the history of space flight.
-Among the items on display are a F5D Sky Lancer, the Gemini VIII spacecraft, Apollo 11 artifacts and a moon rock.
-In the museum’s Astro-theater, multimedia presentations of the sights and sounds of space unfold against a starry background.

 The National Museum of the United States Air Force offers free admission and parking (an additional fee is required for the Digital 3D theatre and flight simulators).
 The museum is open seven days a week from 9 am to 5 pm.
 Contact 937-255-3286 for more information or to schedule a tour.

 Lunch at The Valkyrie Café inside the museum.

 Arrive at the Dayton Aviation Heritage National Historical Park in Dayton.
 During this visit, you will explore the Wright Cycle Company where the Wright brothers actually built their Wright flyers.
 In their Dayton, Ohio bicycle shop, they researched and built the world’s first power-driven, heavier-than-air machine capable of free, controlled and sustained flight.

 Carillon Historical Park, home to the Wright Brothers National Museum, celebrates the history of invention, transportation and pioneer life in Dayton and the Miami Valley.
 In Wright Hall, you will discover the 1905 Wright Flyer III, a National Historic Landmark.
 The national park unit at Carillon includes a replica of the last Dayton bicycle shop where the Wright brothers worked.